 See the SMP/Medicare fraud section of our website, www.cahealthadvocates.org, for more information on ways to protect yourself from healthcare fraud and how to detect it.
 If you come across any suspicious activity, please report it at 855-613-7080.

 Two Californians -- Denise Peach and Amber Carey-Navarrete -- Receive National Award for Contributions to Adult Day Services

 CONGRATULATIONS DENISE PEACH

-Chief, Community Based Adult Services Branch, California Department of Aging
+Chief, Community Based Adult Services Branch

 The National Adult Day Services Association's 2016 John Heinz Memorial Award is named in honor of the late Senator John Heinz III in tribute to his efforts on behalf of Adult Day Services.
 The award recognizes a public official making an outstanding contribution to the field of Adult Day Services but not directly or indirectly responsible for the operation of an Adult Day Services program.